- Asia & Middle East

 If you prefer to be based on land, then staying on an island allows you to experience the wildlife during the day but return to the comforts of a good hotel in the evening.

-We offer cruises on boats ranging from 14-berth sailing yachts to 90-berth expedition ships.
-In all cases you have land and sea excursions in small groups of a maximum of 16 people, and the opportunity to go snorkelling.
-There is usually a morning excursions and an afternoon excursion every day, with lunch on the boat.
+We offer cruises on various yachts and boats where you have land and sea excursions in small groups of a maximum of 16 people, and the opportunity to go snorkelling.
+There is usually a morning excursion and an afternoon excursion every day, with lunch on the boat.
 On some days you will visit two different islands, and on other days you will visit different visitor sites on the same island.
 All boats visit a range of islands, offering you the chance to see the wildlife in the different parts of the Galapagos Islands.

 All cruise ship itineraries are designed around creating opportunities for observing wildlife.

-If you prefer to stay on dry land, the Galapgos Suites or Galapagos Finch Bay offer the opportunity to have an excursion per day, returning to the comfort of your hotel in the late afternoon.
+If you prefer to stay on dry land, a hotel offers the opportunity to have one excursion per day, returning to the comfort of your hotel in the late afternoon.

 A Typical Day on a Galapagos Cruise